 Akila knew they had to do more than hide behind a sandstorm, she later decides that means destroying the other side.
 She decided to go on without Artemis only to realize too late that she needed her.
 Something she previously didn't want to do before she was chosen.
 It's Artemis that's able to find a solution at the end by deciding to end the separation of their people and the outside world.
 This truly makes the Bana-Mighdall differ from their Themysciran counterparts in a positive way.
 Their the Amazons that are accessible to the outside world.

 Meanwhile Artemis became the person she always wanted to be only to realized she's changed to the point she wants something else.
 She was someone that wanted to be Shim'Tar and the Bow for herself to someone who would do anything to prevent the Bow from falling into the wrong hands and rejects the chance to claim the title.
 I don't think she could have done that without Akila.
 The characters of Akila changed from the old version that wasn't great at fighting, left to get an education, didn't know her people well and was chosen for the role by Hippolyta.
 I don't mind the change though I could see it not working for everyone.
-It seems that shee was never right for the role but at least this version had more of a claim on the title.
+It seems that she was never right for the role but at least this version had more of a claim on the title.

-I don't know if you could claim Akila wasn't Artemis' lover as since it's pretty much in the text.
+I don't know if you could claim Akila wasn't Artemis' lover since it's pretty much in the text.
 Akila refers to her as her love and Jason sees it too.
 But the two broke apart because Akila had to put her duties first and Artemis had to deal with the loss of her dream.
 They changed as people even if Artemis tried to deny it.

-With this series and particularly this arc Lobdell has added more background to Artemis and given her two iconic weapons.
+With this series and particularly this arc Lobdell has added more background to Artemis and has given her two iconic weapons.
 Making Artemis more of Diana's equal but still having her stand on her own as a character.
 This also helps differ her more from the last red headed archer Jason worked with by making the Bow of Ra more impressive.

 Bizarro has the smallest part to play of the leads in this arc.
 He wants to feel useful so Jason lets him carry the plane all the way to their destination.
 This is a bit nonsensical for Jason but it's sweet nonetheless as it shows he's willing to make Bizarro happy.
 His joy that Bizarro was being careful not to kill others is especially heartening after the Joker's Daughter experience.
 When their ship is shot down Bizarro protects Jason with ice much like he did when Black Mask was controlling him.
 Even when their battling Akila at the end of the arc Bizarro looks to Jason for direction.
 The bond means a lot to both of them.